 - Course Level: Fellowships are available for mid-career professionals.

 - Study Subject: Fellowship is provided in the arts and culture sector an exceptional opportunity to undertake an individually tailored professional development programme in the UK.

-- Scholarship Award: A Chevening Clore Leadership Fellowship includes a training budget of up to £14,000 to cover:
+- Award: A Chevening Clore Leadership Fellowship includes a training budget of up to £14,000 to cover:

 - Up to two return economy flights from your home country to the UK to undertake fellowship activities

 - A period of secondment for approximately eight weeks at a cultural institution in the UK

 - Individually tailored fellowship learning plan which may include participation in courses conferences and other professional development activities in the UK

 - Course and conference fees within the UK